 The battery life is impressive too, up to 3.5 years!

 For a really impressive arm-mounted heart rate monitor however, the Scosche Rhythm Plus Heart Rate Monitor is the go-to for 2020.
 This tactile bit of pulse-measuring kit is compatible with pretty much every smart cycling app, using bluetooth and ANT+ to connect to your phone or tablet.
 The Rhythm Plus uses a variety of light types to get a much more accurate reading, and it’s so light you’ll forget you’re wearing it, which is exactly what you want from any heart monitor.

 Best smart bike lights

-Connecting to your Garmin Edge 520, 820, or 1030 Cycle Computer, these smart bike lights can be flicked on or off with a tap of your smart phone (but don’t worry, there are buttons too).
-The Garmin Varia UT Head Light has five lighting modes, up to 20 hours of battery life depending on the mode used, as well as an out-front mount that allows the light to be attached to your Garmin Edge Out-Front cycle computer holder.
+Connecting to compatible Garmin Edge Cycle Computers, these smart bike lights can be flicked on or off with a tap of your smart phone (but don’t worry, there are buttons too).

 The impressive rear Garmin Varia 2 Radar Tail Light however takes bike lights to the next level.
 Alongside a high-intensity USB-rechargeable light that lasts for up to 15 hours, there’s also a Built-in radar detector that gives riders a visual warning of cars approaching from the rear via the display of a compatible Garmin Edge Cycle Computer, as well as an audible warning if they get too close.